Marlonsz36/3column_preview_card/README.md

 ### What I learned

-In this challenge i learned more about css in responsive design using flexbox properties and discovering new forms to apply colors to a grayscale image.
+In this challenge i learned more about css in responsive design using flexbox properties.

 ### Continued development